mas-4/standingwater-flat/src/markdown/posts/220820-reserve-or-resize.md

 I see this a lot, we all see this a lot, because programmers are lazy and don't think about memory allocation.

 Why is this bad?
-Because push*back checks to see if `vec.capacity() == vec.size()` and then reallocates the entire array if true.
+Because `pushback` checks to see if `vec.capacity() == vec.size()` and then reallocates the entire array if true.
 You might reallocate multiple times in this loop depending on n, and you \_know* `n`, so you may as well allocate the memory once, at the beginning.